Israeli forces launch deadly West Bank raids, pound Gaza ahead of UN vote

 ‘The search continues’

-As Rafah and Khan Younis reeled from overnight air raids, Al Jazeera’s Hani Mahmoud, reporting from Rafah, said: “There’s concern that there are people trapped under the rubble.”
+As Rafah and Khan Younis reeled from overnight air raids, concerns grew for people feared trapped under the rubble.

+Reporting from Rafah on Tuesday morning, Al Jazeera’s Hani Mahmoud said the search for survivors continued but it was “very basic and simple”.

 More than two months of Israeli bombardment on Gaza has killed about 18,200 Palestinians, including 7,729 children, and displaced 90 percent of its population.
 Humanitarian aid officials warn of a collapsing health system and “apocalyptic” conditions in the small pocket of southern Gaza, where most Palestinians are now crammed.